 For example, a defendant's criminal history includes two robbery convictions for offenses committed on different occasions.
 The sentences for these offenses were imposed on the same day and are treated as a single prior sentence.
 See §4A1.2(a)(2).
 If the defendant received a five-year sentence of imprisonment for one robbery and a four-year sentence of imprisonment for the other robbery (consecutively or concurrently), a total of 3 points is added under §4A1.1(a).
 An additional point is added under §4A1.1(ed) because the second sentence did not result in any additional point(s) (under §4A1.1(a), (b), or (c)).
-In contrast, if the defendant received a one-year sentence of imprisonment for the other robbery, a total of 3 points also is added under §4A1.1(a) (a one-year sentence of imprisonment and a consecutive nine-month sentence of imprisonment are treated as a combined one-year-nine-month sentence of imprisonment).
-But no additional point is added under §4A1.1(a) because the second robbery already resulted in an additional point under §4A1.1(a).
+In contrast, if the defendant received a one-year sentence of imprisonment for one robbery and a nine-month consecutive sentence of imprisonment for the other robbery, a total of 3 points also is added under §4A1.1(a) (a one-year sentence of imprisonment and a consecutive nine-month sentence of imprisonment are treated as a combined one-year-nine-month sentence of imprisonment).
+But no additional point is added under §4A1.1(ed) because the sentence for the second robbery already resulted in an additional point under §4A1.1(a).
 Without the second sentence, the defendant would only have received two points under §4A1.1(b) for the one-year sentence of imprisonment.